eriksank/eventemitter4/README.md

 ##9\.
 Why EventEmitter4

 The main reason why I wrote _EventEmitter4_ is that I had run into an untractable bug in my own program and that the only way to solve the problem was by dumping the internal state of the emitter class that I was using, that is, _EventEmitter2_.
-Achieving this was very hard.
-That is the main reason why the bug was very hard to solve.
-If I ever run into a serious issue in my own program again, I do not want to go through this again.
+Dumping the internal state of _EventEmitter2_ was surprisingly hard, simply because the over-optimized code was difficult to follow, execution after execution.
+That is the main reason why my own bug became hard to solve.

 <a name="letusfirstdebunkacommonmyth"></a>

 ###9.1\.
 Let us first debunk a common myth

 The idea behind the [information hiding](http://en.wikipedia.org/wiki/Information_hiding) concept is that users of a module should only know about the functions listed in the module's API.
-This is true, until there are bugs either in your own program or in the external module.
+This is true, until there are bugs either in your own program or even in the external module itself.

 The bugs in your own program may very well cause the module's private variables to be in a state that you did not expect.
 You may not be able to detect this just be looking at the internal state of your own program.
 You will need to have a close look at the internal state of the module.
 If there is no way in which the API of the module can expose its full state to you, you may be unable to solve the bug in your own program.

 It is well known that debugging _EventEmitter_ issues in your own program can be seriously tricky.
 That is why the _EventEmitter4_ class implements a _toString()_ function that dumps a summary of its internal state.

-If you use the _EventEmitter4_ class, you'd better know that it stores its ordinary listeners in an object in which each key is an event, and in which each entry contains an array of listener functions.
+If you use the _EventEmitter4_ class, you should know that it stores its ordinary listeners in an object in which each key is an event, and in which each entry contains an array of listener functions.
 The once-only listeners are stored in exactly the same way.
 The listeners to all events are just stored in an array.
-The numbers that you can see in the internal state dump of _EventEmitter4_, are just a count of the listener functions that it contains in that particular array.
+The numbers that you can see in the `toString()` internal state dump of _EventEmitter4_, are just a count of the listener functions that it contains in that particular array.

-When you only _use_ the module, you may still be able to get away without understanding how its internal state is stored and what the values are at any point in time, but when you need to extend the module, this is usually no longer true.
+When you only just _use_ the module, you may still be able to get away without understanding how its internal state is stored and what the values are at any point in time, but when you need to extend the module, this is usually no longer true.
 Your own functions will probably have to manipulate that internal state too.

-Most users of any _EventEmitter_ class will actually be extending it by inheriting it in their own classes.
+Most users of any alternative _EventEmitter_ class will actually be extending it by inheriting it in their own classes.

 Therefore, the idea that they do not need to know how the internal storage of the _EventEmitter_ class works, is not particularly true.
-Furthermore, from the issue lists in the other projects, you can easily see that these users want to add more functions to the _EventEmitter_ class.
-It would be better if they could actually do that by themselves.
+Furthermore, from the issue lists in the alternative _EventEmitter_ projects, you can easily see that many of these users want to add more functions to the _EventEmitter_ class.
 Most of these feature requests are only applicable to very specific situations.
 There would be no point in burdening the core project with such sometimes very ideosyncratic requirements.
+It would be better if these users could actually do that by themselves.

 <a name="underscore.js"></a>